-Government supported culture in Sweden should, according to the national cultural policy objectives, promote “international and intercultural exchange and cooperation”, as well as guarantee that “Everyone should be able to participate in cultural life”.
-It is today the established norm to recognise Sweden as a multicultural society.
+Government supported culture in Sweden should, according to the national cultural policy objectives, promote “international and intercultural exchange and cooperation”, as well as guarantee that “everyone should be able to participate in cultural life”.
+It is today the established norm to recognize Sweden as a multicultural society.
 There are also funding schemes dealing with the national minorities and minority languages, mainly providing grants for projects in the fields of language and literature, and periodicals with cultural content.

 In January 2000, Sweden ratified the Council of Europe Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.
 The officially recognized national minorities are the indigenous Sami people, the Swedish Finns, the Tornedalians, the Roma and the Jews.
 All of the national minorities have national cultural institutions.
 Examples are the Sami Theatre, the Sami Museum Ajtte, the Tornedalen Theatre, the Roma Cultural Centre in Malmö and the Jewish Museum.
 The indigenous Sami people are a national minority population with approximately 20,000 members in Sweden.
 There are also populations of Sami in Finland, Norway and northwestern Russia.
 The Swedish Sami Parliament (Sametinget) has been allocated an earmarked government budget for cultural activities, research and social development projects.
 Nordic cooperation exists both between the Sami parliaments and between the respective nation-state governments on Sami related issues.